 Published by D. Samarender Reddy

-Writer & Poet.
+Philosopher & Poet.
 Holds degrees in Medicine (MBBS) and Economics (MA, The Johns Hopkins University).
 Certified programmer.
 An avid reader.
 Worked in various capacities as a medical writer, copywriter, copyeditor, software programmer, newspaper columnist, and content writer.
-Philosophical in outlook.
-Check out my blog @ https://selfrealization.blog View all posts by D. Samarender Reddy
+Amazon Author Page - https://www.amazon.in/stores/D.-Samarender-Reddy/author/B0CB7PMW36 View all posts by D. Samarender Reddy